Create a flow in Microsoft Flow

 In the list of tokens, select the Tweeted by token to add a placeholder for it.

-- Click or tap in the Body box then click or tap the Tweet text token to add a placeholder for it.
+Select the Body box, and then select the Tweet text token to add a placeholder for it.

 Near the top of the screen, name your flow, and then select Create flow.

-Select Done to update the list of your flows.
+Select Done to update the list of flows.

-Send a tweet with the keyword that you indicated.
+Send a tweet with the keyword that you indicated, or wait for someone else to post such a tweet.

-Within a minute, an email message notifies you of the new tweet.
+Within a minute after the tweet is posted, an email message notifies you of the new tweet.

 Manage a flow